 EBI and Protect Environmental have teamed up to minimize the impact of the enhanced standards on the cost and timing of radon testing.
 Protect Environmental presented their Radon SentinelTM Measurement System, which offers the EBI and Protect team the ability to provide radon services.
 This is especially important in the more expensive states, with improved timing and information as well as with benefits to costs and property management staff.

-For more information, or to see how these new regulations will specifically affect your business, reach out to Mike Walther directly or fill out the form below.
+For more information, or to see how these new regulations will specifically affect your business, reach out to Mike Walther directly or contact our team here.